 This post may include affiliate links; see our disclosure policy.

-This Hennessy Sidecar recipe is the best way to use this popular Cognac!
-Blend it with Cointreau and lemon for the perfect classic sour cocktail.
+This Hennessy Sidecar recipe is the best way to use this popular cognac!
+Blend it with Cointreau and lemon for the perfectly sour classic cocktail.

-Got Hennessy and want to mix it into a cocktail?
-Arguably the best use for this popular Cognac in a mixed drink is the Hennessy Sidecar!
-This recipe pairs the Cognac with orange liqueur, lemon, and a superfine sugar rim for classic cocktail perfection.
+One of my favorite uses for cognac in a mixed drink is the Hennessy Sidecar.
+This recipe pairs cognac with orange liqueur, lemon, and a superfine sugar rim for classic cocktail perfection.

-To make a Hennessy Sidecar, simply use Hennessy as the Cognac.
-The ingredients you’ll need are:
+To make a Hennessy Sidecar, simply use Hennessy as the cognac.
+Here’s exactly what you’ll need:

 - 2 oz Hennessy Cognac